theocharistr/3D_ComputerVision/README.md

 In OpenCV, transformation refers to altering the position, orientation, or size of an image using mathematical operations.
 This includes:

--Translation: Shifting the image position.
+- Translation: Shifting the image position.
--Rotation: Rotating the image around a point.
+- Rotation: Rotating the image around a point.
--Scaling: Changing the image size.
+- Scaling: Changing the image size.
--Skewing: Distorting the image by slanting.
+- Skewing: Distorting the image by slanting.
--Affine Transformation: A combination of translation, rotation, scaling, and skewing.
+- Affine Transformation: A combination of translation, rotation, scaling, and skewing.
--Perspective Transformation: Altering the image to simulate different viewpoints.
+- Perspective Transformation: Altering the image to simulate different viewpoints.

--These transformations are typically achieved using transformation matrices applied to image coordinates.
+ These transformations are typically achieved using transformation matrices applied to image coordinates.

 ## Task 7: Stereo Reconstruction
 The code performs 3D reconstruction from stereo images by: